zulip/zulip/docs/testing/manual-testing.md

 :::{important}
-Make sure that Cordelia is subscribed to Verona but not subscribed to Denmark; if not, you should use different streams for your testing.
+Make sure that Cordelia is subscribed to Verona but not subscribed to Denmark; if not, you should use different channels for your testing.
 :::